kroma-network/kroma-specs/specs/experimental/validator-system-v2/validator-manager.md

 ### Slashing

 Validator System V2 brings the similar bond mechanism as the previous system.
-The validator must stake a bond every time they submit an output or create a challenge.
+The validator must bond a portion of the deposited KRO every time they submit an output or create a challenge.
 When the challenge ends, the challenge loser is slashed.
 Bond amount for each output submission or challenge creation is defined as `BOND_AMOUNT`.
 To apply the slash to the loser, the [Colosseum](../../fault-proof/challenge.md#contract-interface) contract calls Validator Manager, which calls Asset Manager to deduct the bond from the validator assets.
-The loser is sent to jail for`HARD_JAIL_PERIOD`, which is longer than the `SOFT_JAIL_PERIOD`.
+The loser is sent to jail for`HARD_JAIL_PERIOD`.

 ### Reward Distribution

-Each time a submitted output is finalized, the reward for submitting the output is distributed to the output submitter.
+Each time a submitted output is finalized, the reward for submitting the output is distributed to the output submitter and its delegators.
 As mentioned in [Reward Distribution](./overview.md#reward-distribution), each reward is calculated as follows:

 | Rewards For Validation                                             | Rewards For KRO Delegations         | Rewards For KGH Delegations            |
 |--------------------------------------------------------------------|-------------------------------------|----------------------------------------|
 | $\verb#BASE_REWARD# \times c_i + \verb#BOOSTED_REWARD# \times c_i$ | $\verb#BASE_REWARD# \times (1-c_i)$ | $\verb#BOOSTED_REWARD# \times (1-c_i)$ |

-Here, $c_i$ is the commission rate the validator set during the validator registration process.
-Note that the rewards for validation are taken by the validator alone, and the rewards for KGH delegations are shared among KGH delegators only.
-Otherwise, the rewards for KRO delegation are shared by the validator, KRO delegators, and KGH delegators whose KGH contains KRO.
+Here, $c_i$ is the commission rate of the validator.
+Note that a portion of the base reward and the boosted reward is given as the validator reward through the commission.
+The remaining boosted rewards are shared among KGH delegators.
+The remaining base rewards are shared among KRO delegators and the validator, proportional to the amount of KRO delegated and deposited.

-In addition, any pending challenge rewards accumulated as a result of slash are distributed to the vault of the output submitter who is the challenge winner.
+In addition, any pending challenge rewards accumulated as a result of slash are given to the validator.

 ## Summary of Definitions